Kenneth-Siu/academy-software-delivery-notebook/README.md

-You need node v16.x.x for this.
-My advice is to install [`nvm`](https://github.com/nvm-sh/nvm).
-It's a node version manager that will let you switch the node version your terminal is using.
+# Notebook Cookbook

+## Zero to Hero

 Install the Prettier VS Code extension, ID `esbenp.prettier-vscode`.

 Go into settings and turn on `Format on Save`.

 You may want to play around with `Auto Save` as well.
 (I like onFocusChange)

-Make a .env.development.local file in the root of this project.
+Make a file called `.env.development.local` in the root of this project.
 It should contain

 ```
 PGHOST=localhost